Auto Grad Functions

 Smart Predict-then-Optimize Loss+ (SPO+)

-SPO+ Loss function [1] is a surrogate loss function of SPO Loss (Regret), which measures the decision error of optimization problem.
-For SPO/SPO+ Loss, the objective function is linear and constraints are known and fixed, but the cost vector need to be predicted from contextual data.
-The SPO+ Loss is convex with non-zero subgradient.
+SPO+ [1] is a convex surrogate loss function for SPO Loss (Regret), which measures the decision error of an optimization problem.
+The objective function is linear with known, fixed constraints, and the cost vector is predicted from contextual data.

 class pyepo.func.SPOPlus(optmodel, processes=1, solve_ratio=1, reduction='mean', dataset=None)